-Whether you are interested in adopting or are considering an adoption plan for your baby in the Juneau area, there are many local adoption and foster care resources available to you.
+Whether you are interested in adopting or are considering an adoption plan for your baby in the Juneau area, there are many local resources available to you.
 The following provides information about Juneau adoption agencies, home study providers and other useful services in and around Juneau, Alaska.

-Most prospective birth parents and hopeful adoptive families work with an adoption professional to receive the services and support they need throughout the adoption process.
-Some adoptive and birth parents prefer to work with a local or regional adoption agency.
-The following adoption professionals are based in Alaska and can ensure that you meet all state requirements as you move through the adoption process:
+Most prospective birth parents and hopeful adoptive families work with an adoption professional to receive the services and support they need throughout the process.
+Some adoptive and birth parents prefer to work with a local or regional agency.
+The following adoption professionals work with birth and adoptive families in Alaska and can ensure that you meet all state requirements as you move through the process:

 Become a Foster Parent in Juneau